codingnninja/koras/docs/documentations/concepts/props.md

 - Function calls in component body.

-You can call a funciton as in JavaScript within the body of a component.
+You can call a function as in JavaScript within the body of a component.

 ```js copy
 const LatestPost = (getLatestPost) => {